-The role of an arbitrator is similar to that of a judge, though the procedures can be less formal and an arbitrator is usually an expert in their own right.
+Arbitration is a non-judicial process for the settlement of disputes where an independent third-party, an arbitrator, makes a binding decision.
+The role of an arbitrator is similar to that of a judge, though the procedures are less formal, and arbitrators are often an expert in their own right.